DC 6080Organs Of Special Sense38 CFR § 4.79Last verified: APR 8, 2026

 Secondary conditions caused or aggravated by Visual field defects may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Visual field defects?
+What evidence supports a higher rating for Visual field defects?

 Get a Personalized Rating Analysis